-We are aware that those involved in leadership of both school communities are instrumental in demonstrating mutual respect between all members of the respective school communities:
+We are aware that those involved in leadership of both school communities are instrumental in demonstrating mutual respect between all members of the respective school communities;

-- There should be a feeling of openness and tolerance which welcomes everyone to each of the schools; - Pupils are encouraged to greet visitors to the schools with respect; - The displays around the school will aim to reflect diversity across all aspects of equality;

-- Reasonable adjustments will be made to ensure access for pupils and visitors (including parents) with disabilities; Identified in accessibility action plan, Inclusion team of staff to support individuals and groups to learn alongside peers - Provision is made to provide for the spiritual, cultural, moral and spiritual needs of all pupils through the planning of assemblies, classroom based and off site activities; - Pupils are given an effective voice, for example through the School Council and through pupil perception surveys (My Health My School) which regularly seek their views; - Positive role models are used throughout the schools to ensure that different groups of pupils can see themselves reflected in the school community.
+- There should be a feeling of openness and tolerance which welcomes everyone to each of the schools; School ethos and values and pledges written up as a community and revisited.
+Lived in the daily life of the school, positively commented on during external reviews - Pupils are encouraged to greet visitors to the schools with respect; Golden Rules - The displays around the school will aim to reflect diversity across all aspects of equality; - Reasonable adjustments will be made to ensure access for pupils and visitors (including parents) with disabilities; Identified in accessibility action plan, Inclusion team of staff to support individuals and groups to learn alongside peers - Provision is made to provide for the spiritual, cultural, moral and spiritual needs of all pupils through the planning of assemblies, classroom based and off site activities; See SMSC policy and audit - Pupils are given an effective voice, for example through the School Council and through pupil perception surveys (My Health My School) which regularly seek their views; Annual My Health, My School survey, School council improves areas of school by gathering peer pupil voice - Positive role models are used throughout the schools to ensure that different groups of pupils can see themselves reflected in the school community.
+Gender and sex equality shown in staff and governors